Disorders of the Thyroid

 Our doctors are Harvard Medical School faculty who specialize in the evaluation, diagnosis and long-term care of patients affected by a range of thyroid disorders.

-The Center for Endocrine Tumors at Massachusetts General Hospital Cancer Center is a comprehensive program specializing in the treatment of all types of benign and malignant endocrine tumors.
+The Elizabeth and Michael Ruane Center for Endocrine Tumors at Mass General Cancer Center is a comprehensive program specializing in the treatment of all types of benign and malignant endocrine tumors.

 Cancer starts when cells change (mutate) and grow out of control.
 The changed (abnormal) cells often grow to form a lump or mass called a tumor.
 Cancer cells can also grow into (invade) nearby areas.
 They can spread to other parts of the body, too.
 This is called metastasis.

 A parathyroid tumor is a growth inside a parathyroid gland.
 Most parathyroid tumors are not cancer (benign).
 Parathyroid cancers are very rare.
 You have 4 parathyroid glands.
 They are small, pea-sized glands in your neck or upper chest near the thyroid gland.
 They’re part of the endocrine system.
 This system controls hormones in your body.

 The parathyroid glands make parathyroid hormone.
 This hormone controls the levels of calcium and phosphorus in your blood.
 Parathyroid tumors that are not cancer may cause high levels of this hormone.
 This increases the amount of calcium in your blood.
 Parathyroid cancer causes very high levels of the hormone.
 This can lead to dangerously high levels of calcium in your blood.
 This is called hypercalcemia.

 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Sometimes you can control risk factors, like using sunscreen to lower your risk for skin cancer.
 But risk factors for parathyroid tumors are not in your control.

 Anyone can get a parathyroid tumor.
 But you are more at risk for one if you: